 To help with the high cost of day care, this account allows you to set aside up to $5,000 of your pretax earnings to pay for qualified dependent care expenses.

-The college provides you with Group Term Life insurance through Voya Employee Benefits.
-The coverage is equal to your annual salary rounded to the next highest $1,000.
-You have the option of purchasing additional coverage equal to one, two, three, four or fives times your annual salary.
-To contact Voya Employee Benefits customer service center, call 800-955-7736 or visit www.voya.com.
+Effective January 1, 2018, the college selected Liberty Mutual to provide Group Term Life and Long Term Disability insurance.
+The life insurance coverage is equal to your annual salary rounded to the next highest $1,000.
+You have the option of purchasing additional coverage equal to one, two, three, four or five times your annual salary.

-The college provides you with basic long-term disability insurance through Voya.
-If a physician determines that you are physically or mentally incapable of doing your job and your claim is accepted by Voya, you would continue to collect 60 percent of your salary tax-free.
+The college provides long-term disability insurance for all benefits-eligible employees.
+If a physician determines that you are physically or mentally incapable of doing your job and your claim is accepted by Liberty Mutual, you would continue to collect 60 percent of your salary tax-free.
 If approved, income benefits become payable 180 days from your last day worked.
-To contact Voya Employee Benefits customer service center, call 800-955-7736 or visit www.voya.com.

 The college's Retirement Plan provides a significant contribution to income replacement for employees upon retirement.
-The college pays 9 percent of your eligible earnings up to an integration level and 13.3 percent of your earnings above the integration level to your retirement account.
-The Retirement Plan is fully funded by the college and you are not required to make any matching contribution.
+The plan is fully funded by the college, and you are not required to make any matching contribution.
+The college contributes 9 percent of your eligible earnings up to an integration level, and 13.3 percent of your earnings above the integration level, to your retirement account.
 The college's contributions to your retirement account are fully vested beginning with the first contribution.

 All employees are welcome to make voluntary contributions to the retirement plan.
 Contribution percentages may be changed at any time; participation is optional and there is no waiting period.
-To start, change, or stop making a voluntary retirement plan contribution, employees must submit a Retirement Plan Election Form, Salary Reduction Agreement to Human Resources, available on the Forms page.
+To start, change, or stop making a voluntary retirement plan contribution, employees may submit a Retirement Plan Election Form, Salary Reduction Agreement to Human Resources, which is available on the Forms page.

 Plan Information and Tools Available Online